Gijs van Hall

-Gijsbert van Hall (21 April 1904 – 22 May 1977) was a Dutch banker, resistance member and senator.
+Gijsbert "Gijs" van Hall (21 April 1904 – 22 May 1977) was a Dutch banker, resistance member and senator.
 He was Mayor of Amsterdam between 1957 and 1967.

-Early life & banking career
+Early life and banking career

 Gijs van Hall was born in Amsterdam in an influential Dutch family of bankers.
 At a young age, much of his early school career was interrupted due to infections of tuberculosis.
 Between 1923 and 1928 he studied law at the University of Leiden.

 In 1928 Van Hall went to work at the American investment firm Kean, Taylor & co., a temporary assignment where he hoped to gain experience with the financial system that he could use back home.
 He worked on Wall Street in New York City for three years before returning to the Netherlands to work at the Nederlandse Trust Maatschappij.
-During much of the 1930's, he was involved in guiding debt restructuring procedures caused by the Great Depression.
+During much of the 1930s, he was involved in guiding debt restructuring procedures caused by the Great Depression.
 During the restructuring of the Leerdam glass factory, he became interested in the idea of consulting workers to opine on company decisions in order to foster trust between workers and upper management.

 Dutch resistance movement

 During the German occupation of the Netherlands Gijs van Hall co-founded the Nationaal Steunfonds (NSF) with his brother Walraven van Hall, which financed much of the operations of the Dutch resistance forces.
-Whilst his brother Walraven had connections with the resistance and is regarded as the leading figure behind the plot, Gijs leveraged his knowledge of finance and his position from inside the bank to write out false government bonds, that would ultimately raise a total of 83 million guilders in illegal loans to victims of the occupation and Dutch resistance fighters; equivalent to 450 million Euro's as of 2021.
+Whilst his brother Walraven had connections with the resistance and is regarded as the leading figure behind the plot, Gijs leveraged his knowledge of finance and his position from inside the bank to write out false government bonds, that would ultimately raise a total of 83 million guilders in illegal loans to victims of the occupation and Dutch resistance fighters; equivalent to 450 million Euros as of 2021.
 With the help of ex-director of the Zaandam artillery factory Frans den Hollander, funds were distributed clandestinely as government unemployment grants to fund (amongst others) armed resistance fighters, intelligence units, refugee shelters, the railroad strike of 1944, the Dutch navy in exile, and the resistance press.

 Senator

 After the war Van Hall became politically active within the Partij van de Arbeid (PvdA).
 He continued his work within banking as the director of Labouchère and Co. in 1948.
 In 1956 he was selected as a senator for the PvdA.
 Within the senate he was the PvdA's spokesperson on financial policy.
 Van Hall filled the vacancy for mayor of Amsterdam only a year thereafter, but stayed on as a senator throughout his entire tenure as mayor.
-He was re-elected in 1960, 1963 en 1966, then chose not to run for office again in 1971.
+He was re-elected in 1960, 1963 and 1966, then chose not to run for office again in 1971.